psarando/shire-reckoning/README.md

 with each day labeled with the corresponding Shire Reckoning date (pre-generated in [shire-reckoning.ics](shire-reckoning.ics)).

-The primary goal of these calendars is to visualize how they relate to the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
+The primary goal of this project is to visualize how the calendars described in Appendix D relate to the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
 So the Shire Reckoning calendar is displayed according to the reasonable rules suggested by [Shire-Reckoning.com](http://shire-reckoning.com/calendar.html),